The general requirements for a bachelor’s degree are intended to achieve four major goals:

 The University Core

-All undergraduate students at BW pursue a course of study sufficiently varied to acquaint them with a broad spectrum of human knowledge and to provide them a strong foundation in core academic skills.
-The knowledge and skills that students utilize and develop through their core courses are essential to their success in academic work as well as in their personal and professional lives.
+All undergraduate students at BW pursue a course of study sufficiently varied to acquaint them with a broad spectrum of knowledge and to provide them a strong foundation in core academic skills.
+The knowledge and skills that students utilize and develop through their core courses are essential to their success in their academic work as well as in their personal and professional lives.

 Specific area, course and credit requirements for fulfillment of the University core are described in Undergraduate Program Requirements .